Cheapest electricity plans in Victoria

 What is the cheapest electricity plan in Victoria?

-Cheapest is assessed by comparing the estimated annual electricity bill for a typical Victorian 3-bedroom household, based on the provider's average usage rate (c/kWh) and daily supply charge.
-Individual bills vary based on actual usage, discounts, and plan terms.
+Plan cost is estimated by comparing the annual electricity bill for a typical Victorian 3-bedroom household, based on the provider's average usage rate (c/kWh) and daily supply charge.
+Actual bills vary based on usage, discounts, and plan terms.

 Can I switch electricity providers in Victoria?

 Victoria has one of the most competitive electricity retail markets in Australia, with a large number of retailers competing for customers.
-Switching is free, straightforward, and does not interrupt supply.
+Switching is free and does not interrupt supply.

 What is the reference price in Victoria?